s0md3v/s0md3v.github.io/playground/tribal-emergence/mechanics.md

     *   *Crossfire Panic*: Being suppressed from two angles (>90° separation) multiplies stress impact by **2.5x**, breaking morale instantly.
 *   **Tactical Logistics**: Agents share ammo with trusted allies when low.
 *   **Rescue Instinct**: Non-medic agents with high Agreeableness will attempt to rescue/cover downed allies (`scoreRescue`).
+*   **Medic Logic**:
+    *   *Priority Response*: Medics override all other behaviors (Idling, Looting, Socializing) to respond to "MEDIC!" distress signals.
+    *   *Combat Persistence*: Medics will not relax from Combat state while an ally is signaling for help.
+    *   *Intervention*: Upon reaching a wounded ally, Medics consume a Medkit to instantly restore HP and clear "Downed" status, significantly reducing the patient's stress.

 ### 2.5.
 Technical Architecture (Performance & Realism)
 To simulate human limitations and optimize CPU usage, critical systems run on decoupled timelines: